lemotdesign/one-click-hugo-cms/site/content/post/pre-construction-termite-protection.md

 ---
 ## Does your Builder have Your long term interest?

-It might come off as a tough query, but unfortunately, this reflects a genuine concern within the construction sector, especially when it pertains to adhering to top-notch termite protection standards for new constructions.
+It might come off as a tough query, but unfortunately, this reflects a genuine concern within the construction sector, especially when it comes to adhering to top-notch termite protection standards for new constructions.

 ### The Unsettling Truth of Termite Certification